-While the situation at Vienna grew more dire by the day, upriver the relief forces was finally taking shape.
+While the situation at Vienna grew more dire by the day, upriver the relief force was finally taking shape.
 By late August, there were over 28,000 men encamped on the north bank of the Danube, including contingents from Bavaria, Franconia and Swabia.
-Perhaps the most notable of all were the 9,000 men provided by the Elector of Saxony, a Protestant state, especially since Leopold was renowned for his desire to crush Protestantism.
+Perhaps the most notable of all was the 9,000 men provided by the Elector of Saxony (a Protestant state), especially since Leopold was renowned for his desire to crush Protestantism.
 Granted, many states, including Saxony, only provided troops because, in the event of Vienna’s capture by the Turks, their own territories would be laid open to invasion.
 This is borne out by the fact that Brandenburg, the most powerful of all the Electorates and located far to the north, sent no troops at all.
 However, regardless of their motivations, it was a momentous occasion and exactly the kind of thing Pope Innocent was hoping for.
 For the first time in almost a century, Catholic and Protestant states of the Empire put aside their differences and were militarily cooperating.

 All of the troops provided by the various states were of the highest quality.
 Their armies had been forged in decades of conflict and the soldiers of the individual states were second to none in Europe.
 These troops were bolstered when Lorraine, having turned back every Ottoman attempt to push north of the Danube, now marched his remaining forces upriver to join the gathering relief army.
 Nearly two months into the siege, the host now numbered almost 48,000 men and more was yet to come.

 On August 31, the Poles finally arrived.